 Cardiac Rehabilitation Graduate Programs

 In addition to classroom lectures in physiology and nutrition, master's degree programs in exercise science consist of laboratory courses, clinical experiences and field exercises.
 Some examples of courses might include:

 - Exercise, nutrition and physical activity

 Graduates of a master's degree in exercise science are eligible to obtain careers within cardiac rehabilitation programs at medical facilities.
 The positions available include:

 - Exercise physiologist

 Career and Salary Info

-In May 2015, the U.S. Bureau of Labor Statistics found that exercise physiologists made a median annual salary of $47,010.
-PayScale.com reported the median salary for cardiac rehabilitation specialists to be $45,774 in January of 2016.
+In May 2018, the U.S. Bureau of Labor Statistics found that exercise physiologists made a median annual salary of $49,270.
+PayScale.com reported the median salary for cardiac rehabilitation specialists to be $43,947 in August 2019.